oracle/solaris-ips/doc/guide-naming-conventions.rst

 fault management architecture, each package is named by an FMRI in the ``pkg:`` scheme.
 That is, we have::

-    pkg://authority/pkg_name@version
+    pkg://publisher/pkg_name@version

-The authority is generally expected to be a forward or reverse domain name identifying the publisher from which a package can be retrieved.
+The publisher is generally expected to be a forward or reverse domain name identifying the publisher from which a package can be retrieved.
-Authorities which cannot be determined to be a domain name are legitimate, but optional functionality, like automatic server discovery for a particular authority, may fail to work.
-In the examples that follow, we use "opensolaris.org" as a generic authority.
+Publishers which cannot be determined to be a domain name are legitimate, but optional functionality, like automatic server discovery for a particular publisher, may fail to work.
+In the examples that follow, we use "opensolaris.org" as a generic publisher.

 Although RFC 2396 usage would suggest using the "authority" term, we instead call it the publisher name, as the role of this section of the